dharaniramakrishnan/user-form/README.md

 # Getting Started with Create React App
 # output
 ![image](https://github.com/user-attachments/assets/c9ec3fd5-2802-4c9d-825c-25c32bf57f51)
+# Description
+Stylish React Counter Application
+This is a simple React-based counter application that allows users to increment and decrement a displayed number.
+The application features attractive styling, including a custom background image and responsive buttons with hover effects.

+Features:
+Increment and decrement buttons to change the counter value Custom background image with gradient overlay for better readability Stylish button designs with hover effects
+Responsive layout suitable for various screen sizes Technologies Used:
+React: Frontend framework for building the user interface
+CSS: For styling and enhancing the UI
+Git: Version control for tracking changes
+GitHub: To share and collaborate on the project
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts